690210A 10th

 - Carol (Chuck Berry)

-Also existing is mute colour footage filmed by Pathé News.
+Also existing is silent colour footage filmed by Pathé News.

 691221B 21st December: London, Lyceum Theatre (2nd show)